-Flip flops are comfortable and not will take space in your luggage, and you can wear at these moments of relaxing of your trips, not all hotels have a pair in their rooms.
+Flip flops are comfortable and not will take space in your luggage.
+You can wear it at these moments of relaxing of your trips, not all hotels have a pair in their rooms.

 Luggage ready, Let’s travel!

 A photo tour involves a lot of packaging and movement.
 So check it well before you leave home and make it comfortable.
-The goal its photography, but be sure you will be enjoying the travel, so find the balance between both points.
+The goal is photography, but be sure you will be enjoying the travel, so find the balance between both points.
 Not carry more than you not need, and don’t miss what you must have to do the photographs you dreamed of.

 complete content, i love it

 Thank u very much, we spend a lot of time to make the most complete guide possible 🙂

 exceptional content, i like it

 awesome article, i love it